lenincompres/ima-few-2024/Class 05/README.md

 * Learning log on CSS Pseudo Elements/Selectors, Animation or Transition
 * General Midterm check in:
   * Remember you need 10 Learning Logs completed by the end of the semester.
 At this point you should have about 5.
-Double check and make sure you have turned in all assignments.
-Do learning logs and schedule office hours if you are stuck!
+  * Double check and make sure you have turned in all assignments.
+  * Schedule office hours if you are stuck!
 * FINISH YOUR MIDTERM!
   * Use office hours for workshopping your midterm and addressing any outstanding questions
   * Post link to the class wiki